karanpratapsingh/portfolio/data/authors/default.md

 github: https://github.com/karanpratapsingh
 ---

 A software engineer who values learning and growing with people, teams, and technologies.
-Experienced at writing code in a high-paced environment.

 Presently, I am working as a Senior Software Engineer at [Curebase](https://www.curebase.com) where I am helping to build a decentralized clinical trial platform while scaling infrastructure with a focus on security, HIPAA, and GDPR compliance.